fiotran/DailySchedule/introduction-to-angular/viewchild.md

 # ViewChild and Print Button

-Add a print button to the view-plan.component.html
+Add a click event to call the method print() on the print button to the view-plan.component.html

 ```typescript
 <button id="btn-print" (click)="print()">Print</button>